dianagudinho/Cinematic-Pulse-Gauging-IMDB-Ratings/README.md

    Launch the `Final_python.ipynb` file to run the code and see step-by-step outputs.

-## Running the Code
+## :arrows_clockwise: Running the Code - What will you find?

 1. **Data Preprocessing**:
-> The first section of the notebook handles the extraction and cleaning of the movie data from the databases and `.csv/.tsv` files.
+> The first section of the notebook handles the extraction and cleaning of the movie data from the databases and `.tsv` files.
 This includes:
 > Loading the movie titles and associated metadata from the provided datasets.
 > Handling missing values, encoding categorical features, and normalizing data where necessary.
 2. **Feature Engineering**: